klose777/deki/README.md

     4. Fine-tune the image captioning model for more accurate UI descriptions.
     5. Fine-tune an LLM for generating UI code from detected elements.
     6. Add the command mode to generate short image description files.
 Done.
+    7. Add an example of AI agent that can automate tasks in an Android OS using deki.

 ---